zvavybir/legacylisten/README.md

+***Warning**: This Project was migrated to [Codeberg](https://codeberg.org/zvavybir/legacylisten) because of severe ethical problems with GitHub.
+I strongly advise you to use that version, although as of writing this, I am not aware of any fatal security flaws with this version.*

 # legacylisten
 `legacylisten` is a simple CLI audio player I wrote because no existing one fulfilled my needs.
 The main feature is that you can